mattlevan/Simple_Card_Game/README.md

 # Simple_Card_Game

-## A simple card game for two players.
+## A simple, two player, card game simulation.
 #########

 The deck of cards contains 52 cards with 13 cards each in the 4 suits: